michaeljclark/michaeljclark.github.io/index.md

 ### About

-rv8 is a RISC-V simulation suite comprising an x86-64 binary translator, a user mode simulator and a full system emulator.
+rv8 is a RISC-V simulation suite comprising an x86-64 binary translator, a user mode simulator, a full system emulator and an ELF binary analysis tool:

 > * rv-jit - _user mode x86-64 binary translator_
 > * rv-sim - _user mode system call proxy simulator_